-Ilse Andrea Carranza Ramírez, a teacher and clinical psychologist specialized in child and adolescent psychotherapy, neuropsychology, and ASD (autism spectrum disorder), provides us with her knowledge about the diagnosis of autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD) in this article.
+Ilse Andrea Carranza Ramírez, teacher and clinical psychologist specialized in child and adolescent psychotherapy, neuropsychology and ASD, offers us in this article her knowledge about the diagnosis of autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD).

 Autism spectrum disorder (ASD)

-Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects individuals from an early age and manifests differently in each person.
-Characterized by difficulties in social interaction, repetitive behavior patterns, and limited interests, ASD is frequently associated with concurrent medical conditions, according to the definition proposed by the Domus Autism Institute in 2018.
+Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects individuals from an early age, manifesting differently in each person.
+Characterized by difficulties in social interaction, repetitive behavior patterns, and restricted interests, ASD has a high frequency of co-occurring medical conditions, according to the definition proposed by the Instituto de Autismo Domus in 2018.

 Diagnosing ASD is based on specific criteria, such as those established in the DSM-5.
-This manual provides a clear and evidence-based guide to identifying the distinctive characteristics of autism, facilitating an appropriate approach to treatment and support.
-Some of these characteristics include social difficulties, restricted interests and repetitive behaviors, communication problems, and sensory sensitivities.
+This manual provides a clear, evidence-based guide to identify the distinctive features of autism, which facilitates an appropriate approach to treatment and support.
+Some of these features include social difficulties, restricted interests and repetitive behaviors, communication problems, and sensory sensitivities.

-- Social difficulties: they may have trouble relating to others, interpreting social cues, making friends, or maintaining intimate relationships.
+- Social difficulties: they may have difficulty relating to others, struggle to interpret social cues, and find it hard to make friends or maintain close relationships.

 - Restricted interests and repetitive behaviors: they may have restricted interests and repetitive behaviors that provide them with a sense of comfort and security.

-- Communication problems: they may struggle to understand nuances of non-verbal language, such as tone, volume, and inflection of voice.
-They may also have difficulties initiating and maintaining conversations.
+- Communication problems: they may have trouble understanding the nuances of nonverbal language, such as tone, volume, and inflection.
+They may also have difficulty initiating and maintaining a conversation.

 Who diagnoses ASD?

-This is a question that many parents and adults who consider the need for an evaluation ask.
-Diagnosing ASD requires the involvement of mental health and developmental professionals with specific experience and training.
-Typically, the treating physician, such as a pediatrician, is usually the first to detect it.
+This is a question many parents ask, as well as some adults who consider that they may need an evaluation on this matter.
+The diagnosis of ASD requires the involvement of professionals in mental health and development with specific experience and training.
+Usually, the treating physician, such as a pediatrician, is the first to detect it.

-This professional usually refers the individual to other specialists in healthcare for further assessments.
-These specialists may include neuropsychologists and clinical psychologists for administering standardized tests, as well as direct observations of the patient.
+This professional typically refers the patient to other health specialists for more detailed assessments.
+These may include neuropsychologists and clinical psychologists to administer standardized tests, as well as direct observations of the patient.

-Additionally, an occupational therapist may be requested to assess the patient’s sensory profile.
-The multidisciplinary assessment process may also involve collaboration with other autism specialists such as communication therapists and speech-language pathologists.
-The multidisciplinary and transdisciplinary approach ensures a comprehensive evaluation that provides detailed information not only to confirm or rule out ASD but also to design an intervention plan and understand the specific needs of the patient to ensure optimal care.
+In addition, an occupational therapist may be requested to determine the patient’s sensory profile.
+The multidisciplinary assessment may also involve collaboration with other specialists in autism, such as communication therapists and speech-language pathologists.
+The multidisciplinary and transdisciplinary approach ensures a comprehensive evaluation that provides detailed information not only to confirm or rule out ASD, but also to design an intervention plan and understand the individual’s specific needs to ensure optimal care.

 How is ASD evaluated?

-The evaluation of ASD involves various methods, including the use of tools such as the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) and the ADI-R (Autism Diagnostic Interview-Revised), tests to assess the child’s development, as well as complementary tests to estimate the intelligence quotient (either through specific standardized tests or developmental tools that provide this information).
+The evaluation of ASD involves several methods, including the use of tools such as the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) and the ADI-R (Autism Diagnostic Interview-Revised), tests to assess the child’s development, as well as complementary tests to estimate intellectual quotient (either with specific standardized tests, or through developmental instruments that provide this information).

-These tests can be administered by psychologists, neuropsychologists, or educators who are certified and trained in their proper implementation and evaluation.
-Typically, these certifications and training are obtained from specialized centers dedicated to providing this training to these professionals.
+These tests may be administered by psychologists, neuropsychologists, or educators who are certified and trained for their correct administration and evaluation.
+Typically, these certifications and trainings are obtained at centers specialized in ASD, which are specifically dedicated to providing this training to professionals.

-This thorough and evidence-based evaluation provides a comprehensive understanding of the individual’s strengths and needs, enabling specific recommendations and strategies to support their development and emotional well-being.
-Additionally, it helps families and professionals make informed decisions regarding the necessary treatment, education, and support for the individual.
+This thorough, evidence-based assessment provides a complete understanding of the individual’s strengths and needs, allowing for specific recommendations and strategies to support their development and emotional well-being.
+Additionally, it helps families and professionals make informed decisions about the treatment, education, and support required for the individual.

-The symptoms of ASD in children are usually detected in the early stages of development.
-However, some children with seemingly normal functionality may go unnoticed until adolescence or adulthood when social demands increase, and their difficulties become more evident.
-Therefore, diagnosing ASD in teenagers and adults is also crucial.
+ASD symptoms in boys and girls are usually detected in the early stages of development.
+However, some children with apparently typical functioning may go unnoticed until adolescence or adulthood, when social demands increase and their difficulties become more evident.
+Therefore, diagnosing ASD in adolescents and adults is also important.

-Usually, the assessment of these profiles is conducted through comprehensive interviews and using some of the aforementioned tools.
-Although the evaluation method remains the same, the format and adjustments are adapted to target the adolescent and adult population.
+Usually, the evaluation of these profiles is carried out through comprehensive case conferences and using some of the tools mentioned above.
+Although the assessment method remains the same, the format and adjustments are adapted so that the proposed activities are aimed at adolescent and adult populations.

-Attention deficit hyperactivity disorder (ADHD) is a neurobiological developmental disorder that affects a person’s ability to sustain attention, control impulses, and regulate behavior appropriately for their age and environment.
-It is characterized by symptoms of inattention, hyperactivity, and impulsivity.
-Individuals with ADHD can also be very restless, talkative, act without thinking, or have difficulty waiting for their turn.
+The attention-deficit/hyperactivity disorder (ADHD) is a neurobiological developmental disorder that affects a person’s ability to sustain attention, control impulses, and regulate behavior appropriately for their age and environment.
+It is characterized by symptoms of inattention, hyperactivity, and impulsivity; they may also be very restless, talk a lot, act without thinking, or have trouble waiting their turn.

-These symptoms may manifest differently in each individual and can be detected in childhood or adulthood.
-ADHD can affect people of all ages and have a significant impact on daily life, including academic performance, interpersonal relationships, and occupational functioning.
-The treatment of ADHD usually involves a combination of cognitive-behavioral therapy, neuropsychological rehabilitation, educational support, and, in some cases, medication.
+These symptoms can manifest differently in each individual and be detected in childhood or in adulthood.
+ADHD can affect people of all ages and can have a significant impact on daily life, including academic performance, interpersonal relationships, and work functioning.
+Treatment for ADHD usually includes a combination of cognitive-behavioral therapy, neuropsychological rehabilitation, educational support, and, in some cases, medication.

 Diagnosis and treatment of ADHD

 This process is usually conducted by mental health professionals such as psychiatrists, psychologists, neuropsychologists, and pediatricians.
-These experts assess the symptoms comprehensively and design a personalized treatment plan for each individual.
-The evaluation is comprehensive and multidisciplinary.
-The role of clinical psychologists or neuropsychologists is to administer a series of psychological tests to understand the individual’s cognitive functioning, whether they are children or adults.
+These experts evaluate symptoms comprehensively and design a personalized treatment plan for each individual; the evaluation is comprehensive and multidisciplinary.
+The role of the clinical psychologist or neuropsychologist is to administer a series of psychological tests to understand the individual’s cognitive functioning, whether a child or an adult.

 Based on the results of these tests, an intervention plan is proposed to address the symptoms.
 The evaluation can be shared with the treating physician (neurologist, psychiatrist, or pediatrician) to consider the need for medication.
-However, the decision to prescribe medication rests exclusively with the treating physician, based on the comprehensive assessments performed in collaboration with the multidisciplinary team of professionals.
+However, the decision to prescribe medication rests solely with the treating physician, based on the comprehensive evaluations carried out in collaboration with the multidisciplinary team of professionals.

-Attention deficit hyperactivity disorder (ADHD) is not exclusive to childhood; it also affects adults, although it may present differently.
+Attention-deficit/hyperactivity disorder (ADHD) is not exclusive to childhood; it also affects adults, although it may manifest differently.
 In adults, ADHD symptoms can range from chronic distractibility to difficulty completing tasks, procrastination, and a tendency to make impulsive decisions.
-There are adults with ADHD who face significant challenges in maintaining stable employment and finances, as well as establishing and maintaining healthy personal relationships.
+Some adults with ADHD face significant challenges in maintaining job and financial stability, as well as in establishing and maintaining healthy personal relationships.

-It is important to recognize that ADHD is not simply a problem of lack of attention or hyperactivity but a complex neuropsychiatric disorder that can have a profound impact on quality of life.
-Adequate diagnosis and treatment are necessary for symptom improvement.
+It is important to recognize that ADHD is not simply a problem of lack of attention or hyperactivity, but a complex neuropsychiatric disorder that can have a profound impact on quality of life.
+Appropriate diagnosis and treatment will be necessary for symptom improvement.

-Both neurodevelopmental disorders imply a multidisciplinary treatment, where, in general, what is sought is that the treatment has an impact on the quality of life of both the person suffering from the disorder and his or her family.
+Both neurodevelopmental disorders involve multidisciplinary treatment, where, in general, the goal is for the treatment to impact the quality of life of both the person affected and their family.

 Bibliography